 I'm not going to get into the content of MY content.
-That's too big of a subject for this already-too-long blog (I've dealt with the subject of content in a general way here).
+That's too big of a subject for this already-too-long blog.
 I will only say that there are certain musical concepts that I like to deal with.
 And I have figured out how I can deal with the content that I am interested in no matter what musical genre I happen to be in on a given gig.
 One of the main ways I do that is by putting on different clothes - both literally and metaphorically.

 Most people don't really hear content - they hear the clothes.

 We can talk more about "clothes" if you want to but if you're interested in content and not just clothes, Sign up as a Master Guitar School site member - it's free! - and get access to dozens of free site-based lessons, a monthly newsletter that contains a brand-new free lesson, and DEEP discounts on lesson series downloads - plus more!

 Leave a comment and share through your social networks using the links below!